Learning Hyperparameters via a Data-Emphasized Variational Objective: Related Work

-\textbf{Upweighting data in the ELBo.} Previous work has also upweighted the likelihood term of the ELBo via a $\kappa$ multiplier as in Eq.~\eqref{eq:de_elbo_objective}, or equivalently downweighted the KL term.
-This line of work \citep{pitas2024fine,aitchison2021statistical,osawa2019practical,zhang2018noisy}, which refers to such reweighting as \emph{tempering}, pursues variational methods for deep neural net classifiers in order to reap the benefits of modeling uncertainty well.
-These works miss the opportunity to use the modified ELBo to \emph{learn} hyperparameters efficiently.
-There is an awareness that it is ``favorable to tune regularization'' \citep{zhang2018noisy}, yet often only a few candidate values of prior variances are tried, as in \citet[Fig. 8]{osawa2019practical} or \citet{zhang2018noisy}, perhaps due to large costs of each separate run. \citet{aitchison2021statistical} keep regularization hyperparameters fixed with their tempered ELBo objectives. \citet{pitas2024fine} claim in their supplement to ``optimize the prior variance using the marginal likelihood'', yet the exact marginal likelihood of neural net classifiers is intractable and their work lacks reproducible details about how this is done or whether it is effective.
+\textbf{Upweighting data in the ELBO.} Motivated by different goals than model selection, previous work has also upweighted the likelihood term of the ELBO via a $\kappa$ multiplier as in Eq.~\eqref{eq:de_elbo_objective}, or equivalently downweighted the KL term.
+This line of work \citep{aitchison2021statistical,osawa2019practical,zhang2018noisy,pitas2024fine} refers to reweighting as \emph{tempering}.
+They pursue reweighted variational ELBOs to better capture posterior uncertainty, but do not pursue gradient-based learning of $\eta$.
+Despite awareness that it is ``favorable to tune regularization'' \citep{zhang2018noisy}, often only a small grid of candidate $\eta$ are searched, as in \citet[Fig. 8]{osawa2019practical} or \citet{zhang2018noisy}, perhaps due to large costs of each separate run. \citet{aitchison2021statistical} do not tune regularization hyperparameters at all.

-\textbf{Downweighting data.} Other work also under the \emph{tempering} name downweights the likelihood in the ELBo. \citet{mandt2016variational} develop a \emph{variational tempering} method which effectively downweights the likelihood in the ELBo in order to pursue the goal of avoiding local optima in the complex posteriors arising in mixture and topic models.
-That work also does not learn hyperparameters as we do.
-Other Bayesian approaches have recognized value in raising the likelihood to a power, referring to their ideas as a \emph{power likelihood} \citep{antoniano2013bayesian}, \emph{power posterior} \citep{friel2008marginal,miller2019robust}, or ``safe'' Bayesian learning~\citep{grunwald2012safe,grunwald2017inconsistency}.
-However, these works focus on setting the likelihood power \emph{smaller than one}, with the stated purpose of counter-acting misspecification.
-Values of $\kappa$ larger than one (amplifying influence of data, as we do) are not considered.
-Work on $\beta$-variational autoencoders~\citep{higginsBetaVAE2017} recommends upweighting the KL term of the ELBo, again effectively diminishing rather than emphasizing data.
+\textbf{Downweighting data in the ELBO.} Other work downweights the likelihood in the ELBO for purposes other than learning $\eta$. \citet{mandt2016variational}'s variational tempering method downweights data to avoid local optima in mixture models.
+Some Bayesian approaches that seek to counter-act model misspecification have effectively downweighted data by raising the likelihood to a power \emph{smaller than one}.
+This includes the \emph{power likelihood} \citep{antoniano2013bayesian}, \emph{power posterior} \citep{friel2008marginal,miller2019robust}, or ``safe'' Bayesian learning~\citep{grunwald2012safe,grunwald2017inconsistency}.
+Work on $\beta$-variational autoencoders~\citep{higgins2017beta} upweights the KL term of the ELBO, reducing data influence to learn disentangled embeddings.
+None of these works learn $\eta$ via gradient ascent as we do.